Randy Orton: WWE Champion (2007–2008)

-At the start of No Mercy, Mr. McMahon awarded Randy Orton the WWE Championship, which John Cena had vacated due to injury.
+At the start of No Mercy on October 7, Mr. McMahon awarded Orton the WWE Championship.
 Orton lost the title to Triple H in the opening match, but regained it later that night in a Last Man Standing match.
 Orton then restarted his feud with Shawn Michaels, who returned on the October 8 episode of Raw during Orton's championship coronation and superkicked him.
-Michaels was chosen by fan voting over Jeff Hardy and Mr. Kennedy to meet Orton for the WWE Championship at Cyber Sunday, where Orton was disqualified after low blowing Michaels, but retained the title.
-They had a rematch at Survivor Series with a pre-match stipulation that if Michaels had used Sweet Chin Music, he would have lost and never had another chance at the title, while if Orton was disqualified, he would have lost the championship; Orton pinned Michaels at Survivor Series after an RKO to retain the title.
-Orton then began a feud with the returning Chris Jericho, who challenged Orton for the WWE Championship at Armageddon, in which Jericho won by disqualification after interference from SmackDown! color commentator John "Bradshaw" Layfield (JBL), but Orton retained the title.
-He then feuded with Jeff Hardy, during which he punted Hardy's brother Matt in the head and Hardy performed a Swanton Bomb off the Raw set onto Orton.
-He successfully defended the title against Hardy at the Royal Rumble.
+Michaels was chosen by fan voting over Jeff Hardy and Mr. Kennedy to meet Orton for the WWE Championship at Cyber Sunday on October 28, where Orton was disqualified after low blowing Michaels, but retained the title.
+They had a rematch at Survivor Series on November 18 with a pre-match stipulation that if Michaels had used Sweet Chin Music, he would have lost and never had another chance at the title, while if Orton was disqualified, he would have lost the championship; Orton pinned Michaels at Survivor Series after an RKO to retain the title.
+Orton then began a feud with the returning Chris Jericho, who challenged Orton for the WWE Championship at Armageddon on December 16, in which Jericho won by disqualification after interference from SmackDown! color commentator John "Bradshaw" Layfield (JBL), but Orton retained the title.
+He then feuded with Jeff Hardy, during which he punted Hardy's brother Matt in the head and Hardy performed a Swanton Bomb off the Raw set onto Orton on the January 14, 2008 episode of Raw.
+He successfully defended the title against Hardy at the Royal Rumble on January 27.
 He then restarted his feud with John Cena, who had returned from injury to win the 2008 Royal Rumble match.
-Instead of taking his title shot at WrestleMania XXIV, as Royal Rumble winners typically do, Cena took it at No Way Out and defeated Orton, who intentionally got himself disqualified by slapping the referee to retain the title.
+Instead of taking his title shot at WrestleMania XXIV on March 30, as Royal Rumble winners typically do, Cena took it at No Way Out on February 17 and defeated Orton, who intentionally got himself disqualified by slapping the referee to retain the title.
 The following night on Raw, Cena defeated Orton in a non-title match with Triple H as the special guest referee, resulting in Cena being added to Orton's title match with Triple H at WrestleMania, making it a triple threat match.
 At WrestleMania, Orton retained the WWE Championship against Cena and Triple H by pinning Cena after Triple H executed a Pedigree on him.
-The next month at Backlash, Orton lost the title to Triple H in a fatal four-way elimination match, also including Cena and John "Bradshaw" Layfield (JBL).
-After failing to win it back at Judgment Day in a steel cage match, he faced Triple H for the title once more in a Last Man Standing match at One Night Stand, which he lost after Triple H countered an RKO by throwing Orton over the top rope, legitimately breaking his collarbone and putting him out of action.
+The next month at Backlash on April 27, Orton lost the title to Triple H in a fatal four-way elimination match, also including Cena and John "Bradshaw" Layfield (JBL).
+After failing to win it back at Judgment Day on May 18 in a steel cage match, he faced Triple H for the title once more in a Last Man Standing match at One Night Stand on June 1, which he lost after Triple H countered an RKO by throwing Orton over the top rope, legitimately breaking his collarbone and putting him out of action.
 During this time, he gained a new entrance theme, "Voices", performed by the band Rev Theory.